 Energy Company — Represented an energy company and playing a leading role among defendants in these coordinated proceedings of several class actions alleging Sherman and Cartwright Act violations driving up the price of wholesale electricity.
 Many of these multibillion-dollar cases, including several resolved in federal court, were dismissed on filed rate and preemption grounds without discovery, and affirmed in landmark appellate decisions.

-Energy Company — Represented an energy company in a federal Cartwright Act claim brought by the California attorney general seeking to force the client to divest itself of numerous wholesale power generation plants acquired as part of the California electricity deregulation process.
+Energy Company — Represented an energy company in a federal Clayton Act claim brought by the California attorney general seeking to force the client to divest itself of numerous wholesale power generation plants acquired as part of the California electricity deregulation process.

 Representing a major bank in ERP implementation dispute.